Continuous Combinatorics of Abelian Group Actions: The subshift problem for

 Let $M$ be a good Turing machine and $Y$ the subshift associated to $M$ as in Definition~\ref{def:tursubs}.
-To finish the proof of Theorem~\ref{thm:subsnr} it suffices to show that $M$ halts iff there is a continuous, equivariant map from $\fzs$ to $Y$.
+To finish the proof of Theorem~\ref{thm:subsnr} it suffices to show that $M$ halts if and only if there is a continuous, equivariant map from $\fzs$ to $Y$.